longhornxa/small-group-manual/mission.rst

 1. We should remember that the Jesus’ first priority is that we be with him.
 	* Why do you that Jesus wanted his disciples to be with him in relation to preaching the gospel?
 	* Based on this where do you think you need to start?
 In being with Jesus?
 In preaching?

-	..topic:: Note
+.. topic:: *Note*

 	We don’t stop sharing the gospel just because we’ve missed a quiet time.
 However, it should always be our top priority to live from the overflow of God and not in our own strength.

 2. The second priority Jesus gave was that we should preach the gospel.
 	* What does preaching the gospel mean to you?